nvim-neorocks/nvim-best-practices/README.md

 ### :x: DON'T

-...force users to use a specific plugin manager or to call a `setup` function in order to be able to use your plugin.
+...force users to call a `setup` function in order to be able to use your plugin.

 > [!WARNING]